Everyday phrases

 Credit: National Cancer Institute

 Trying to understand why things happen is part of what makes us human.
-But in the process, we might end up accidentally arriving at some very weird (and very wrong!) answers.
+But in the process, we sometimes end up arriving at very strange—and very wrong—conclusions.
 Luckily, as science advances, many of these once-held truths have been debunked.
+From ancient myths to modern misconceptions, here are 10 bizarre beliefs that have been shattered by the power of scientific inquiry.

 1